-- Conduct effective interviews with the client to achieve a full understanding of the client's objectives and concerns.
-Identify and obtain all relevant information necessary to achieve the client's objectives and address concerns, using appropriate listening and questioning techniques and take accurate instructions from your client or service user.
-Provide evidence that you have identified and confirmed your client's position. - Recognise where information is missing or held by 3rd parties and acquire the necessary consents to obtain it. - Obtain all information necessary to understand the roles and interests of the parties involved in the matter to give advice, plan for the progress and completion of the matter. - Identify how to act on your client's instructions and how you took all reasonable steps to take appropriate action.
-Provide evidence of the action taken to deal with the instructions received. - Identify actual or potential conflicts and act accordingly, explain your understanding of complying with the Code of Conduct where appropriate.
+- Conduct effective interviews with the client to achieve a full understanding of the client's wishes, objectives and concerns. - Identify and obtain all relevant information necessary to achieve the client's objectives and address the client's concerns, using appropriate listening and questioning techniques and take accurate instructions from your client or service user.
+Provide evidence that you have identified and confirmed your client's position. - Recognise where information is missing or held by 3rd parties and seek to obtain the necessary consents to acquire it. - Obtain all information necessary to understand the roles and interests of the parties involved in the matter to give advice, plan for the progress and completion of the matter or transaction. - Identify how to act on your client's instructions and how you took all reasonable steps to take appropriate action.
+Provide evidence of the action taken to deal with the instructions received. - Identify and apply the requirements of lenders in the creation of valid mortgages and provide evidence. - Identify actual or potential conflicts and act accordingly, explain your understanding of complying with the Code of Conduct where appropriate.